AgenteDog/CoDtoUE4/README.md

 These 2 settings I recommend not touching.
 I would recommend touching them if you have some custom missing texture or error object you want to use.
 This setting will probably be removed and replaced with in-engine objects.

+If you change the missing texture.
+Make sure you put it in the \_images folder just like normally.

+If you change the error object.
+Make sure the folder has the same name as the error object.
+(Off course withouth the extension) Textures or materials will not be applied to the error object even if you add some to it.

 ### Placing stuff

 Just change the settings I mentioned (make sure they match the ones that you used for importing) and run it!